Standing closet with open drawers filled with clothes, shoe rack, tote boxes

 Two things are always extremely limited when you're in college: space and money.
 Here are 10 ways to organize your dorm room while saving both!

 College is all about the new and exciting, and more than a little about—well, a little.
 It’s not just money that’s short for students; space is also at a premium.
 Dorm rooms mean living in tight quarters with strangers, and even off-campus housing usually comes with roommates.
 It does a lot to save you money, but it can make your life feel cramped and cluttered.
-These space-saving hacks are perfect for college students no matter the living situation.
+These space-saving hacks are perfect for college students no matter your living situation.
 Not only will they make living in small areas a breeze, but they’ll save you money too!

 1. Focus on multiuse furniture